 We rely heavily on the services of our key employees, including Wallace C. Kou, our President and Chief Executive Officer.
 In addition, our engineers and other key technical personnel are a significant asset and are the source of our technological and product innovations.
 We believe our future success will depend upon our ability to retain these key employees and our ability to attract and retain other skilled managerial, engineering, technical and sales and marketing personnel.
 The competition for such personnel, particularly technical personnel, is intense in our industry.
 We may not be successful in attracting and retaining sufficient numbers of technical personnel to support our anticipated growth.
 These technical personnel are required to design and develop integrated circuits, including firmware, and to introduce product enhancements for use in future applications.
 Despite the incentives we provide, our current employees may not continue to work for us, and if additional personnel were required for our operations, we may not be able to obtain the services of additional personnel necessary for our growth.
 In addition, we do not maintain "key person" life insurance for any of our senior managers or other key employees.
-The loss of any of our key employees or our inability to sell, our products as well as have an adverse effect on our overall growth.
+The loss of any of our key employees or our inability to attract or retain qualified personnel, including engineers, could delay the development and introduction of, and have an adverse effect on our ability to sell, our products as well as have an adverse effect on our overall growth.
 In addition, if any other members of our senior management or any of our other key personnel join a competitor or form a competing company, we may not be able to replace them easily and we may lose customers, business partners, key professionals and staff members.
-Substantially all of our senior executives or key personnel have entered into confidentiality and non-disclosure agreements.
+Substantially all of our senior executives and key personnel have entered into confidentiality and non-disclosure agreements.
 In the event of a dispute between any of our senior executives or key personnel and our operating companies in Taiwan, China or Korea, we cannot assure you the extent, if any, to which these provisions may be enforceable in Taiwan, China, or Korea due to the constantly evolving nature of the Taiwanese, Chinese, and Korean legal systems.